es-progress/zephyr/README.md

 -   Configure GNOME, Bash
 -   Set up Linux subsystems (e.g. sudo, cron, systemd)
 -   Disk partitioning & formatting
--   Remix Ubuntu
+-   Remix Ubuntu ISO

-As you can see, the core modules cover the needs of a web developer, sysadmin, or power user.
+As you might see, the core modules should cover the needs of a web developer, sysadmin, or power user.
 If you're missing a module, you can roll your own to extend Zephyr's capabilities!

 ## Installation